etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 The DAL operates within a user context.
 The user context is implemented in the OBContext  class in the _org.openbravo.dal.core_ .
 The OBContext is initialized using a userId.
-On the basis of this userId the OBContext computes the role, clients, organizations and accessible entities.
+On the basis of this userId, the OBContext computes the role, clients, organizations and accessible entities.
 This information is used by the DAL for security checking and automatic filtering on client and organization.

 The OBContext is stored as a ThreadLocal variable and the DAL always assumes that there is one available.
-The OBContext can be retrieved using the call _OBContext.getOBContext()_ .
+The OBContext can be retrieved using the call _OBContext.getOBContext()_.

 Normally a developer can assume that there is always a user context available.
-The following sections discuss this in more detail.
+The following sections discuss this in detail.

-###  User Context in a running Openbravo Instance
+###  User Context in a running Etendo Classic Instance

-When the code runs inside of an Openbravo ERP web application then the user context is always set.
+When the code runs inside of an Etendo Classic application then the user context is always set.
 This is done through a request filter (the _DalRequestFilter_ in the _org.openbravo.dal.core_ package).
-This request filter ensures that the OBContext ThreadLocal is set to the current user (of Openbravo), puts the OBContext in the http session and cleans up the OBContext when the thread ends (as the thread may be reused by another user).
+This request filter ensures that the OBContext ThreadLocal is set to the current user (of Etendo), puts the OBContext in the http session and cleans up the OBContext when the thread ends (as the thread may be reused by another user).

 ###  User Context in a Test environment